-WMAW is a PACFA licensed foster-based organization that serves to educate, advocate and support animal welfare in Custer County and rural areas of Fremont County.
-Our primary objective is to build and maintain an animal shelter in the Westcliffe/Silver Cliff area.
+WMAW is an animal welfare and rescue non profit that serves to educate, advocate and support socially conscious animal welfare in the communities of the Wet Mountain Valley.
+Our primary objective is to build and maintain a small animal shelter in the Westcliffe/Silver Cliff town area.

 - Establish a strong working relationship with local law enforcement to ensure immediate action on animal cruelty and neglect complaints

 - Network with shelters and licensed rescue groups in Colorado